View our Covid-19 Response Learn More- Click to Dismiss

 Does the learner have Expanded Core Curriculum needs that will not be met by the general education curriculum?

-In addition to the Iowa Academic Standards, learners who are blind or visually impaired have specialized needs not covered in the general education curriculum.
+In addition to the Iowa Academic Standards, learners who are blind or visually impaired or have combined vision and hearing loss have specialized needs not covered in the general education curriculum.
 These specialized needs can be found in the areas outlined in the Expanded Core Curriculum (ECC).
 These areas are: Compensatory or Functional Academic Skills, Assistive Technology, Career Education, Independent Living, Orientation and Mobility, Recreation and Leisure, Self-Determination, Social Interaction, Visual Efficiency.
 A Teacher of the Blind and Visually Impaired and Orientation and Mobility Specialist can support the IEP team in determining a learner’s specialized needs.

 If the IEP team would answer YES to any of the above questions, then the IEP team should identify VISION as a special factor.